Learn Density, Acid-base Reactions And Buoyancy With This Fun Dancing Raisins Science Experiment

 Have you ever seen raisins dance?
 The kids will have so much fun doing this experiment as they will get super thrilled to watch dancing raisins.
-The dancing raisins experiment is too easy to perform.
+The dancing raisins experiment is very easy to perform.
 You need to get a few household supplies and you are all ready to experiment.
 Is your child having trouble understanding their science lessons?
 Science lessons can sometimes appear to be abstract concepts to children and they find it confusing and difficult to understand.

 - Club soda or any other clear soda like 7 Up or Sprite.
-Use the unopened bottle for the best results
+Use an unopened bottle for best results

 - An empty glass